 - The sponsor or organizer must receive written approval in advance from the Academy for the location, program, topics, presenters and all individuals who will be invited to speak, attend, participate or observe in advance of the meeting.
 The Academy reserves the right to accept or reject the program, or any individual or aspect of the program.

-- The sponsor or organizer of the event for the Academy Spokesperson Program will work with the Academy's Public Relations Team in organizing the program and selecting the location, along with Academy Spokesperson as appropriate.
+- The sponsor or organizer of the event for the Academy Spokesperson Program will work with the Academy's Strategic Communications Team in organizing the program and selecting the location, along with the Academy Spokesperson as appropriate.
 Proposed locations will be reviewed by the Academy for suitability and ease of travel from all parts of the country.
 The programs shall occur within the United States unless there is a documented need that this training can only occur in the setting chosen.
 Such a location should be discussed with the Academy well in advance so that alternatives can be considered.
 If an event is approved for outside the United States, then the sponsor or organizer should include involvement with the appropriate governmental agencies in that country, with the national dietetic association, if one exists in that country, and with the American Overseas Dietetic Association, if members are present in that area.